kks32/phd-thesis-template/README.md

 --------------------------------------------------------------------------------
 # ChangeLog
+### 2013/12/05 - Version 1.0 Beta Release 7.2
+> Commit 2f397eda12ef2b81314b67847e312f688095a379
+*   Update to margin dimensions (1:1 ratio is maintained) with a binding offset of 5mm on the print version.
+Replaced the hmargin ratio of 3:2 with 1:1 with a binding offset.

 ### 2013/12/04 - Version 1.0 Beta Release 7.1
 > Commit 9cb782f26cc3573f8d3077db520ba84b5f295049
-*   Declaration with automatic insertion of author and date and conforming to statments in University guidelines
+*   Declaration with automatic insertion of the author and the degree date and conforming to the statments in the University guidelines

 ### 2013/12/03 - Version 1.0 Beta Release 7.0
 > Commit 1f695d512ae5ce765398db4dc4b6381dc0351868
-*   Default font size 12pt and paper size (A4 as default) and adhering to University regulations in terms of font, font sizer, paper size and set them as defaults.
+*   Default font size is 12pt and the default paper size is A4, confirming to the University regulations in terms of font, font sizer, paper size and set them as defaults.

 ### 2013/11/27 - Version 1.0 Beta Release 6.2
 > Commit a5f49d49a6cc39209d95f91e667fd7b359ab5227
-*   Update to Makefile to remove PS files when running Makeclean
+*   Update to the Makefile to remove PS files when running Makeclean

 ### 2013/11/26 - Version 1.0 Beta Release 6.1
 > Commit e29a99406649dcce8f23b6d9df0b87eabd09fc0e
-*   Updated Makefile to support PS to PDF conversion
+*   Update to the Makefile to support PS to PDF conversion

 ### 2013/11/26 - Version 1.0 Beta Release 6.0
 > Commit 187b9324420812326e62d963afa42e26532e82e7
-*   Includes a Windows Batch file for compilation
+*   Included a Windows Batch file for LaTeX / Nomenclature compilation
 *   Supports \printnomencl[optional_argument]

 ### 2013/11/26 - Version 1.0 Beta Release 5.0